 I have had a close working relationship with Sage and the rest of the student support office since taking up my role.
 I have relayed appropriate student support concerns to Quintin and other relevant parties and kept Student Support in the loop of OUSA's relevant plans and actions.
-I have approached politician Chlöe Swarbrick with an intent to enlist her help in expanding student support, which she has been keen to discuss - I am currently in the process of setting up a meeting with her and Sage.
-I have been involved in Are You Okay, the Flatting Carnival and m currently working with Student Support to establish further initiatives to support student wellbeing.
+I have met with more staff at Student Support this quarter.